erroronline1/caro/readme.md

 * review openspout ods cell formatting
 * orders
     * check if similar items have been ordered recently?
+* more compression of order attachment images
+* ::markdown:: in composer => mdcontent / also _pdf.php
+* order document as fallback
+* audit preparation and execution markdown available button for textareas
+* product search labels with separate text including article name?

 ## Content
 * [Aims](#aims)